 Any experienced BA will tell you they’ve been doing business case work for a long time even if it’s been called something else.
 In my career, we’ve done what have been called project scope documents, project charters, project “service requests”, and project proposals.
 These were all variations on the business case as prescribed by the organization I was working in at the time.

 If your organization has no such document that is used to get a project started, there is a style to elicitation that allows you to answer some of the key questions.
 Taking time to understand what problem will be solved is part of enterprise analysis.
-As is a project kick-off meeting that discusses scope, benefits and time line.
-My point is that you can approach the business case in many ways, some formal, others very informal.
+As is a project kick-off meeting that discusses scope, benefits, and timeline.
+You can approach the business case in many ways, some formal, others very informal.

 When in doubt, lead your teams toward a common understanding of the benefits, costs, and risks of a project as part of beginning your requirements efforts.
 You may not need to call this a business case, but you can be sure that you will be leading business case work.